yatesco/seafile-docs/security/security_features.md

 ## Encrypted Library

 Seafile provides an advanced feature called encrypted library to protect your privacy.
-The file encryption/decryption is performed in the client-side when using the desktop client (For mobile client and browser access, the server will cache the hash value of the password).
-The password of an encrypted library is not stored in the server. **Even the system admin of the server can't view the file contents**.
+The file encryption/decryption is performed in the client-side when using the desktop client for file syncing The password of an encrypted library is not stored in the server. **Even the system admin of the server can't view the file contents**.
+(For mobile client and browser access, the server will cache the hash value of the password).

 ## How does an encrypted library work?